The Adventures of Tintin (film): Development

 An official announcement about the collaboration was made in May 2007, although both filmmakers had to wait to film it: Spielberg was preparing Indiana Jones and the Kingdom of the Crystal Skull while Jackson was planning The Lovely Bones.
 Spielberg had considered two books to become the main story, The Crab with the Golden Claws and The Secret of the Unicorn, with the main plot eventually following the latter and its immediate sequel, Red Rackham's Treasure.
 Jackson felt the former's story "wasn't really robust enough to sustain a feature film", but the filmmakers still included elements from the comic, such as the Karaboudjan and the first meeting of Tintin and Haddock.
 Spielberg invited Edgar Wright to write the script for the film, but Wright was busy and instead recommended other names, including Steven Moffat.
 In October 2007, Moffat joined as the screenwriter for two of the Tintin films.
 Moffat said he was "love bombed" by Spielberg into accepting the offer to write the films, with the director promising to shield him from studio interference with his writing.
-Moffat finished a draft, but was unable to finish another due to the 2007–2008 Writers Guild of America strike.
-He then became executive producer of Doctor Who, leading Spielberg and Jackson (the latter being a fan of the show) to allow him to leave and fulfill his duty to the series.
-Wright then returned and agreed to take over the script while Joe Cornish, a fan of Tintin with whom Wright was working at the time, also worked with him.
-After two drafts of the script, Wright left in order to begin filming Scott Pilgrim vs the World., with Cornish staying on to finish the script under the guidance of Spielberg and Jackson.
+Moffat finished one draft, but not another due to the 2007–08 Writers Guild of America strike.
+He then became executive producer of Doctor Who, and was allowed to leave by Spielberg and Jackson.
+Wright then returned and agreed to take over the script alongside Joe Cornish, a fan of Tintin with whom Wright was working at the time.
+After two drafts of the script, Wright left to begin filming Scott Pilgrim vs. the World., while Cornish stayed on to finish the script under the guidance of Spielberg and Jackson.

 More filming took place in March 2008.
-However, in August that year (a month before principal photography would have begun), Universal turned down their option to co-produce the film due to the poor box office performances of other recent performance-captured animated films, such as Monster House (2006) and Beowulf (2007), as well as Spielberg and Jackson's request for a combined 30% of the gross.
+However, that August (a month before principal photography would have begun), Universal turned down their option to co-produce due to the poor box office performances of recent motion-captured animated films such as Monster House and Beowulf, as well as Spielberg and Jackson's request for a combined 30% of the gross.
 Paramount Pictures (DreamWorks' distributor) had hoped to partner with Universal on the project, having spent $30 million on pre-production.
 Spielberg gave a ten-minute presentation of footage, hoping they would approve filming to begin in October.
-Paramount, along with their subsidiary Nickelodeon Movies, offered to produce as long as the directors found a studio that was willing to co-produce the film: Spielberg and Jackson agreed and negotiated with Sony's Columbia Pictures to co-finance and distribute the first film internationally by the end of October.
-Sony only agreed to finance two films, though Jackson said a third film may still happen.
+Paramount, along with their subsidiary Nickelodeon Movies, offered to produce as long as the directors found a studio that was willing to co-produce the film: Spielberg and Jackson agreed, and by the end of October negotiated with Sony's Columbia Pictures to co-finance and distribute the first film internationally.
+Sony only agreed to finance two films, though Jackson said a third may still happen.